barrucadu/lookwhattheshoggothdraggedin.com/posts/knock-issue-1.markdown

 ![Excerpts of art.](files/knock-issue-1/art.jpg)

-I've read through it all briefly, but there are bits I want to revisit and think about some more.
-A few articles I've found immediate practical use for are:
+I've found immediate practical use from a few of the articles:

 - [Monster Design from Classics - The Lich][] and [Just Use Bears][], for monster design.
 - [Dungeon Checklist][] and [The Labors of Hercules as OSR Obstacles][], for adventure design.